siegfriedgreg/MLDrone/readme.md

 This project uses my other project SiegDrone.py for a backbone.

-The added features for thie repository is a fully trained CNN using the CIFAR 10 imageset, and trained with CAFFE.
+The added features for this repository is a fully trained CNN using the CIFAR 10 imageset, and trained with CAFFE.

 Standard connection to the drone, with controls setup for a PS4 controller.